-While it seems strange to people outside of New York, in our city, we know that if you’ve got a great one bedroom apartment, having a child doesn’t necessarily mean you’re going to leave it.
-So many of us moved to the city and lived in convertible two-bedroom apartments by putting up a wall in the living room – so why not save some money and have your child live in your living room for a year or two?
+While it seems strange to people outside of New York, in our city, we know that if you’ve got a large one-bedroom apartment, having a child doesn’t necessarily mean you’re going to leave it.
+So many of us moved to the city and lived in convertible two-bedroom apartments, putting up a wall in the living room – so why not save some money and have your child live in your living room for a year or two?

 Your gorgeous apartment will suddenly turn chaotic if you don’t bring in a couple of new things to store all your precious baby’s new accessories.
 Here are our suggestions for some great space-saving solutions (and ways to keep your sanity).

 Swap out your TV stand for a dresserSwap out your TV stand for a dresser

 Simple yet efficient.
 Your TV stand, while it might look sleek, is probably full of paper manuals that you’ve never looked at and some extra remotes.
 By replacing it was a six-drawer long dresser, you’ll be able to keep the same look (and still have a spot for your TV) while simultaneously maximizing your storage space.
 You won’t need that photo of you and your girlfriends at drinks as much as you’ll need those drawers for your baby’s clothes.

 You don’t need the most massive, plushest.You don’t need the most massive, plushest.

 ANYTHING.
 There are so many small (and stylish) rocking chair, as well as smaller cribs.
-Your baby isn’t that big, so he or she doesn’t need a huge crib.
+Your baby isn’t that big, so he or she doesn’t need a massive cradle.